MonoGame/MonoGame/CODESTYLE.md

 ```

 ## Commenting
 Comments should be used to describe intention, algorithmic overview, and/or logical flow.
-It would be ideal if, from reading the comments alone, someone other than the author could understand a function�s intended behavior and general operation.
-While there are no minimum comment requirements (and certainly some very small routines need no commenting at all) it is best that most routines have comments reflecting the programmer�s intent and approach.
+It would be ideal if, from reading the comments alone, someone other than the author could understand a function's intended behavior and general operation.
+While there are no minimum comment requirements (and certainly some very small routines need no commenting at all), it is best that most routines have comments reflecting the programmer's intent and approach.

 Comments must provide added value or explanation to the code.
 Simply describing the code is not helpful or useful.
 ```